 A release starts when the project community agrees to make a release.
 However, no release manager can make a valid release unless the community has taken the necessary steps to prepare in advance.
 The source code and build process must comply with the legal and intellectual property requirements for a valid release, and the project must have the infrastructure in place to correctly sign the release artifacts.

 The Apache Software Foundation exists to create open source software.
 Thus, the fundamental requirement for a release is that it consist of the necessary source code to build the project.
-Optionally, a release may include compiled binaries for the convenience of users.
+Optionally, a release may also be accompanied by compiled binaries for the convenience of users.

 Many projects have dependencies on non-Apache components.
 For an Apache release to be valid, it may only depend on non-Apache components that have compatible licenses.
-For more information on third party license, see ASF Legal Previously Asked Questions.
+For more information on third party licenses allowed, see ASF Legal Previously Asked Questions.

 The files that make up an Apache release are always accompanied by cryptographic signatures.
-This allows users to ensure that the files have not been tampered with.
+This allows users to ensure that the files have not been tampered with since they were created.
 The mechanics of signing depend on the project's build technology.
-The Apache infrastructure group strongly recommends that projects set up automated infrastructure to sign the files, as otherwise the process is painful.
+The Apache infrastructure group strongly recommends that projects set up automated infrastructure to sign the files to simplify the work.
 Generally, projects set up their build system so that the same process that creates the files for a release also signs them.

 The process of setting up to sign the code is somewhat complicated, and it is described on the release signing page.
 If you plan to serve as a release manager, you should generate a key and publish it well in advance of creating a release.

-A binding vote of the PMC is the critical gating step in the release process.
+A binding release vote of the PMC is the critical gating step in the release process.
 Without such a vote, the release is just a set of files prepared by an individual.
 After such a vote, it is a formal offering of the ASF, backed by the 'full faith and credit' of the Foundation.
-For more information on the voting process, see the voting policy.

 The Apache infrastructure must be the primary source for all artifacts officially released by the ASF.